AY2526S1-CS2103-F09-1/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

 ### Adding two different people with the same name
- **It is currently not possible to add two different people with the same name.** Currently, users would have to append a numerical suffix to differentiate them (e.g. `n/Lim Jun Jie 1` and `n/Lim Jun Jie 2`) and obtain their information later on using`findbyname Lim Jun Jie`.
+-**It is currently not possible to add two different people with the same name.** Currently, users would have to append a numerical suffix to differentiate them (e.g. `n/Lim Jun Jie 1` and `n/Lim Jun Jie 2`) and obtain their information later on using`findbyname Lim Jun Jie`.
 We plan to allow the user to add people with the same name by removing the duplicate name check and prompting them with a button should this situation occur, which they can click to agree to add the new person at their own risk.

-4. **It is currently not possible to include special characters in people's names**.
+-**It is currently not possible to include special characters in people's names**.
 Currently, users have to omit the part of the name containing the special character at their own discretion (e.g. Lim Jun Jie, Bala Krishnan) when adding them.
 We plan to allow some such characters to be part of a person's name, and enforce this using regex.